Federal air quality classifications

-- EPA agreed with our recommendation for 34 counties and designated them as being in "attainment/unclassifiable."
+- EPA agreed with our recommendation for 34 counties and designated these counties as being in "attainment/unclassifiable."

 - EPA designated two counties, Lewis and Thurston, as "unclassifiable," because of limited information.

-- The three remaining counties (Chelan, Douglas, and Whatcom) needed further investigation and were not a part of this round of designations.
+- The three remaining counties (Chelan, Douglas, and Whatcom) needed further investigation and were not a part of the 2017 designations.

 In Lewis and Thurston counties, Ecology modeled emissions from the TransAlta coal-fired power plant to demonstrate the area continues to meet the standard.
 However, the EPA requested additional evaluations to support the proposed attainment designation.
 Due to resource constraints and the low risk of the area violating the standard, we chose to concur with EPA’s decision to designate the area as "unclassifiable."